Ben Dean

 Other skills

 - I use a mixture of Windows and Linux for my development environment.
-My desktop is running Xfce desktop on Ubuntu.
+I’m currently running Ubuntu

 - I have used a source control systems and am most familiar with Git and Mercurial.

-Open source projects I’ve contributed to typically use some form of GitHub flow or trunk-based workflows.
+workflows.
+Open source projects I’ve contributed to typically use some form of GitHub flow or

 - I have used Test-driven Development on a number of projects.